Open Loop Gain In Op Amp

 Despite its numerous advantages, the very high open-loop gain of op-amps presents a significant challenge: instability.
 Op-amps are prone to oscillations due to the inherent phase shifts within their internal circuitry.
 These phase shifts, combined with the high gain, can create positive feedback, leading to unwanted oscillations.

 The phase shift is caused by the internal capacitances and resistances within the op-amp.
-As the frequency of the input signal increases, the phase shift becomes more pronounced.
+Consider this: as the frequency of the input signal increases, the phase shift becomes more pronounced.
 At a certain frequency, the phase shift can reach 180 degrees, which means the feedback signal is inverted.
 If the gain at that frequency is also high enough (greater than 1), the Barkhausen criterion for oscillation is met, and the circuit will oscillate.

 Taming the Beast: Feedback and Compensation Techniques